Dr Bobby Huda

 MBChB FRCP PhD

-Dr. Huda is a specialist in endocrinology, who currently practices at several locations around London, including Barts Health NHS Trust.
-He is highly skilled and trained, with a long list of accolades and professional association affiliations.
+Specialist in endocrinology and diabetes who currently practices at several locations around London, including Barts Health NHS Trust.

 Dr. Huda is a specialist in endocrinology, who currently practices at several locations around London, including Barts Health NHS Trust.
 He is highly skilled and trained, with a long list of accolades and professional association affiliations.
 For help with diagnosing and managing diabetes, Dr. Huda is an exceptional choice.
 He was inducted as a Fellow of the Royal College of Physicians (FRCP) in 2016, which is a testament to his abilities and ongoing commitment to education, research, and clinical practice as a physician.